Program & Partner Branding

 - Avoid stacking logos on top of one another.

-- Opt instead for side-by-side placement or a peripheral location to the Extension co-brand that creates balance.
+- Opt instead for side-by-side placement or a peripheral location to the Extension logo that creates balance.

-When partnering with other agencies or groups, always offer our logo.
+When partnering with other organizations, always offer our logo.
 Don’t wait to be asked.
 Ask what size(s), color and file format(s) they need.

 - Send the logo promptly, or point them to Extension’s logo download page.